 If you are interested in applying for a possible position, please fill out the application form that can be downloaded from the link below.
-Return the form and a current resume to Dr. Ben McGimsey (room 429, 1 Park Place, Department of Physics and Astronomy, Georgia State University, Atlanta, GA 30302) by March 31.
+Return the form and a current resume to Dr. Ben McGimsey (room 429, 1 Park Place, Department of Physics & Astronomy, Georgia State University, Atlanta, GA 30302) by March 31.
 If necessary, interviews will take place after the deadline.
-If you have questions, please feel free to call Dr. McGimsey at 404-413-6075, or email [email protected].
+If you have questions, please feel free to call Dr. McGimsey at 404-413-6075, or email firstname.lastname@example.org.

 Download the application here!